albertllousas/simple-cqrs-with-es/readme.md

  external system during each step, here some solutions:

-- [Transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html): If you use a RDBMS you can create a separate table (event-log), where you would store changes to be propagated to other systems.
+- [Transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html): If you use a RDBMS you can create a separate table (event-log), where it will stored the changes to be done in other systems.
 Then, when you have to do a dual write, you create a local transaction where you commit together the changes in your domain and the changes to be propagated in the event-log table.
-After that you just need to fetch the events with and propagate the changes.
+After that you just need to fetch the events and propagate the changes.
  *Note*: Your projection mechanism will have to handle idempotency and retry mechanisms because the fetch can also fail.
 - Use [CDC](https://en.wikipedia.org/wiki/Change_data_capture) tools (change data capture), like Debezium, they will capture and propagate the changes ensuring consistency.